-Just like the box says, a 1 Page Website is your entire site on one single page.
+Just like the box says, a One Page Website is your entire site on one single page.
 No menu or navigation bar on the top with different clickable options.
-Generally speaking, a 1 Page Website should consist of around 300-500 words, social media links, contact information and a couple of images.
+Generally speaking, a One Page Website should consist of around 300-500 words, social media links, contact information and a couple of images.

 Why they don’t work

-Generally speaking, whilst they can look modern and sleek, a 1 Page Website simply isn’t enough for a few reasons.
+Generally speaking, whilst they can look modern and sleek, a One Page Website simply isn’t enough for a few reasons.

 What are your options?